mathieuvachon2/robo/README.md

 # robo
-RoboHacks 2018 project
+RoboHacks 2018 project\n
 A project where a robot reads page by page of a book and then reads it out loud.
-It flips page by page of the book
+It also flips the page when it comes to the end of the page.